Advancing Career as a Patient Care Assistant in Community Healthcare

 To move up in your career as a patient care assistant, you need to plan and keep improving your skills.
 You can improve your professional growth, gain new skills, and find new opportunities in the healthcare field by taking a few key steps.

 Most of the time, you need at least a high school diploma to become a PCA.
 A lot of community health care centers offer training on the job, but getting your certified nursing assistant (CNA) credential can give you an edge.
-You can find these programs at some healthcare facilities, community colleges, clinic, and vocational schools.
+You can find these programs at some healthcare facilities, community colleges, clinics, and vocational schools.

 If you want to show that you want to give the best care to patients, getting certified can help you get a job.
-While the requirements vary from state to state, most of the time you need to finish a CNA program and pass an exam to get your license.
+While the requirements vary from state to state, most of the time, you need to finish a CNA program and pass an exam to get your license.

 Develop Essential Skills